JonathanBowker/brandoschema/docs/about.md

 ## Licensing

-The Brando Brand Definition Vocabulary (BDV) is a **proprietary framework** developed and maintained by **Advanced Analytica Ltd**.
+The Brando Brand Definition Vocabulary (BDV) is a **open source framework** developed and maintained by **Advanced Analytica Ltd**.

-Unauthorised reproduction, redistribution, or commercial use is prohibited without explicit written permission.
-To request licensing or integration rights, please contact **ops@advancedanalytica.co.uk**.
+Brando BDV is made available for public use under an open-source license.
+For commercial use, redistribution, or integration into proprietary solutions, please contact **ops@advancedanalytica.co.uk** to discuss licensing or partnership opportunities.

 **© 2024–2025 Advanced Analytica Ltd. All rights reserved.**